Tpw429/Covid-19_Regression_Analysis/README.md

 SciKitLearn is the ML library we'll be using to create a linear regression.
 We'll train our algorithm with a histocal dataset on Covid Vaccinations and GDP of all countries.

 4) Dashboard
 In addition to using a Flask template, we will also integrate JavaScript, HTML, and CSS with the Plotly visualization library to build an interactive webpage.

-Possibly including the D3 library to visualize our data geographically.
+In addition, we may include the D3 library to visualize our data geographically.

 ## The Plan Ahead